UMM-CSci-3601-S21/it-3-thespicegirls/README.md

  - add learner: admin can create new learners
  - assign contextpacks to learners: admin are able to assign contextpacks to their learners
  - export the learners contextpacks

+## Tools
+- This project uses mainly Java on the backend, which is supplemented by [Javlin](https://javalin.io/) for server and API creation
+- The front end of this project uses Angular, and features a number of different [Angular Materials](https://material.angular.io/) for improved user experience
+- Typescript, JavaScript, HTML,and CSS were all used to create teh front end of the application
+- Unit testing was done using [Karma](https://karma-runner.github.io/latest/index.html), and [Jasmine](https://jasmine.github.io/)
+- End-To-End testing was done using [Cypress](https://www.cypress.io/)
+- For automated wordflows, [GitHub actions](https://github.com/features/actions) was used along with [LGTM continuous security analysis](https://lgtm.com/) and [BetterCodeHub](https://bettercodehub.com/)
 ## [Development](DEVELOPMENT.md)

 Instructions on setting up the development environment and working with the code are in [the development guide](DEVELOPMENT.md).